Give2Peer/g2p-client-android/README.md

 Goal
 ----

-Photograph and geotag lost items in public spaces (eg: a glove, a shoe, a 500€ bill), recyclable detritus (eg: planks of wood, broken mirrors), and just plain gifts (eg: child toys, attic surplus).
+**Photograph** and **geotag lost items** in public spaces (eg: a glove, a shoe, ~~a 500€ bill~~), recyclable **MOOP** (eg: planks of wood), and just plain **gifts**.

-The user interface should be oriented towards speed.
 Adding a new item should not take more than a handful of seconds.

+The app should display items on a map around your position.

-The client should be able to connect to multiple servers.
+The client should be able to **connect to multiple servers**.
+Big organizations should be able to use it privately for their internal item transfers.

-This may allow big organizations to staffsource internal item transfers and disgorge email inboxes by setting up their own private server.
-"Who wants the old computer taking up space in my office ?"
+_"Who wants the old computer taking up space in my office ?"_